 More than any previous war, World War II involved the commitment of nations’ entire human and economic resources, the blurring of the distinction between combatant and noncombatant, and the expansion of the battlefield to include all of the enemy’s territory.
 The most important determinants of its outcome were industrial capacity and personnel.
 In the last stages of the war, two radically new weapons were introduced: the long-range rocket and the atomic bomb.
 In the main, however, the war was fought with the same or improved weapons of the types used in World War I (1914-1918).
 The greatest advances were in aircraft and tanks.

-Although the human cost of the war was tremendous, casualty figures cannot always be obtained and often vary widely.
-Most experts estimate the military and civilian losses of Allied forces at 44 million and those of the Axis at 11 million.
-The total number of civilian losses includes the 5.6 million to 5.9 million Jews who were killed in the Holocaust.
-Of all the nations that participated in World War II, the human cost of the war fell heaviest on the USSR, for which the official total, military and civilian, is given as more than 20 million killed.
-The United States, which had no significant civilian losses, sustained more than 400,000 deaths.

-Perhaps the most significant casualty over the long term was the world balance of power.
-Britain, France, Germany, and Japan ceased to be great powers in the traditional military sense, leaving only two, the United States and the Soviet Union.

 Legacies of World War II

 World War II ended with the surrender of Germany on May 8, 1945 and the surrender of Japan on August 14, 1945.
 Statistically, this military conflict overshadows every war ever fought.
 Some 1.7 billion people from 61 nations engaged in a struggle waged on the land, on the sea, and in the skies of Europe, East and Southeast Asia, North Africa, and the islands of the Pacific Ocean.
 The clash left behind a trail of carnage and destruction unparalleled in human history.
 World War II took the lives of some 55 million soldiers and civilians and destroyed untold amounts of property.
 It cost more to finance World War II than any war before it.
 Beyond the awesome and almost unfathomable statistics, the conflict left a permanent mark on all aspects of human experience and shaped the history of the postwar world.
 For a generation of men and women everywhere, World War II was “the war.”